lethain/staff-eng/src/markdown/guides/does-the-staff-title-matter.md

 their sheer informality becomes a broad vector of bias, and often conflate confidence with competence.

 Freedom from the cycle of re-establishing one’s competence came up frequently as a key advantage of the Staff title.
+I imagine you will be disappointed but not surprised to hear that these informal gauges weren't mentioned by every Staff-plus engineer I spoke with, but they were routinely mentioned by women and anyone who didn't conform to their company's stereotype of an experienced technologist,

 [Duretti Hirpa](https://staffeng.com/stories/duretti-hirpa) said,